madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 2. One of the files downloaded as a prerequisite is named **sf-writeback-extension.trex**.

 Open this file in a text editor, and view its XML.
-Find the attribute named **'\<url\>'**, and replace its value with the URL to your Heroku App.
+Find the attribute named **'\<url\>'**, and replace its value with 'http://localhost'.
+If you were using a VM or a managed service such as Heroku, you would enter the app URL or the IP address here.

 ![edit_text_file](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic17.png?raw=true)

-Save the file, and it’s ready to use in Tableau Desktop.
+Save the file, and the extension is ready to use in Tableau Desktop.

 ## Add the dashboard extension to your dashboard